hyperledger-archives/sawtooth-core/docs/source/cli/sawtooth.rst

 This subcommand requires the URL of the REST API (default:
 ``http://localhost:8008``), and can specify a `username`:`password`
 combination when the REST API is behind a Basic Auth proxy.

+By default, the peers are displayed as a CSV string, but other plain-text formats (JSON, and YAML) are available and can be piped into a file for further processing.

 .. literalinclude:: output/sawtooth_state_show_usage.out
    :language: console